ChrisEwert/cookbook/README.md

 This is a project for Advanced Software Engineering.

 ## Features
-* Add new Recipe
+* Add new recipe
-* Update existing Recipe
+* Update existing recipe
-* Delete existing Recipe
+* Delete existing recipe
-* Categorize Recipe
+* Categorize recipe
 * See all Recipes
 * Filter existing Recipes by Category or User
 * Switch between different Users